 Gibraltar's tax framework is one of the most investor-friendly in Europe.
 Several features directly improve property investment returns compared to the UK or mainland Spain.

 - No capital gains tax on property.
-When you sell a property in Gibraltar, there is no separate capital gains tax.
-This is a significant advantage over the UK (where CGT on residential property ranges from 18 to 28 percent) and Spain (where it can reach 23 percent).
+When you sell a Gibraltar property there is no separate capital gains tax.
+This is a significant advantage over the UK (where CGT on residential property can range from 18 to 28 percent) and Spain (where it can reach 23 percent).

 - No inheritance tax.
-Property passes to heirs without an inheritance tax liability.
-In the UK and many EU countries, estates above certain thresholds face substantial tax charges.
+Property passes to heirs without any inheritance tax liability.
+In the UK and many EU countries, estates above certain thresholds face substantial charges.

 - No wealth tax.
 Unlike Spain, which levies a wealth tax on high-value assets, Gibraltar has no equivalent charge.

-- Corporate tax rate of 15 percent.
-For investors who structure purchases through a Gibraltar company, the corporate tax rate is 15 percent, which is competitive by international standards.
+- Corporate tax rate of 15 percent (since July 2024).
+For investors who structure purchases through a Gibraltar company, the corporate tax rate is competitive by international standards.

-For a detailed breakdown of purchase costs including stamp duty, legal fees and conveyancing, see the first-time buyer guide on this site.
+For a detailed breakdown of purchase costs including correct stamp duty figures, legal fees and conveyancing, see the first-time buyer guide on this site.

 Supply Constraints: The 6.7 Square Kilometre Factor

 Gibraltar is one of the most densely populated territories in the world, and that is precisely what protects property values.
-There is nowhere else to build.
-Every square metre matters.
+There is simply nowhere else to build.

 The territory measures just 6.7 square kilometres.
-Subtract the Rock itself (much of which is a nature reserve), military areas and public infrastructure, and the buildable land shrinks dramatically.
-New residential supply is limited to:
+Subtract the Rock itself (much of which is a nature reserve), military areas and public infrastructure, and buildable land shrinks dramatically.
+New residential supply is limited to three channels:

-- Redevelopment of existing sites such as disused military buildings or dated housing estates.
+- Redevelopment of existing sites, such as disused military buildings or ageing housing estates.

 - Infill developments where small plots become available, typically yielding boutique projects of 10 to 30 units.